iethem/react-native-boilerplate/README.md

 ## Quick start

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
+2. Make sure [the development environment](https://reactnative.dev/docs/environment-setup) is configured properly.
-2. Clone this repo using `git clone --depth=1 https://github.com/iethem/react-native-boilerplate.git <YOUR_PROJECT_NAME>`
+3. Clone this repo using `git clone --depth=1 https://github.com/iethem/react-native-boilerplate.git <YOUR_PROJECT_NAME>`
-3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
+4. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
-4. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
+5. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
 At this point you can run the following commands to see the example app:

     For <b>IOS</b>:
     ```sh
     npx pod-install # to install pod dependencies
     npm run ios     # to run the iOS application
     ```
     For <b>Android</b>:
     ```sh
+    # Make sure the ANDROID_HOME environment variable is configured properly

     npm run android # to run the Android application
     ```
     Start the server:
     ```sh
     npm start
     ```
-5. Run `npm run clean` to delete the example app.
+6. Run `npm run clean` to delete the example app.

 Now you're ready to rumble!